techidaily/site-games-able/source/_posts/cutting-edge-ddr5-gaming-boards-2024.md

 ### Q: How much faster is DDR5 RAM over DDR4 RAM?

  With more memory bandwidth than DDR4, DDR5 is generally faster than DDR4 in both gaming and productivity.
-According to[benchmarks from TechSpot](https://www.techspot.com/review/2777-ddr5-vs-ddr4-gaming/) , DDR5 can offer up to 35% performance gains in games.
+According to [benchmarks from TechSpot](https://www.techspot.com/review/2777-ddr5-vs-ddr4-gaming/) , DDR5 can offer up to 35% performance gains in games.

 ### Q: Can I use DDR4 RAM in a DDR5 motherboard?